ingowald/rafi/README.md

 # rafi - the "RAy Forwarding Infrastructure" Library

+*DISCLAIMER* : this is VERY(!) "rough-and-ready" code that I wouldn't usually call ready to share, yet; the only reason this repo isn't private is that I need to share this code with collaborators; at this point you might think twice (or more times!) before acutally trying to use that code - though if you did stumble across this and you do have an applicatoin where this would be useful I'd love to hear about it fore sure..

 basic ideas: mpi-based infrastructure library where app can define what a 'ray' is, and how rays get 'forwarded' between different ranks.
 Basically, each rank can generate a wave-front of 'rays', and then